Charlitoes/cse15l-lab-reports/Lab4.md

 **Step7 Summary**

 In this step, I fixed the bug that was causing the tests to fail by using vim to edit the `.java` file.
-I first used the command `vim` and then typed out `Li<tab>` which auto filled it to `ListExamples` (it didnt auto fill the whole thing because we have another similar file named `ListExamplesTests` which is the reason why it shorted the auto correct.
+I first used the command `vim` and then typed out `Li<tab>` which auto-filled it to `ListExamples` (it didn't auto-fill the whole thing because we have another similar file named `ListExamplesTests` which is the reason why it shorted the auto correct.
 Since it shorted it I just typed out the rest of the characters for the java file I wanted to edit.
 The finished command looked like this, `ListExamples.java`.
 Then I executed this command and now we are in VIM.
 Inside VIM, I searched for `index1` since we knew that `index1` had a bug.
 So I typed out `/index1<enter>` which is basically the equivalent to ctrl+f in a Chrome tab to search for specific words in a document.
 I pressed n 9 times to look through every iteration of `index1` until I found the bugged one.
 I then pressed l 5 times to move my curser under the 1 in `index1` since we know that it should be index2 instead.
 Then when the curser was under the 1 I pressed `r 2` which would replace the character that my curser is under and pressing 2 is what it is replacing it with.
 Lastly, to save the change I made I use `:wq` which means to save (the w) and then quit (the q).

 8) **Run the tests, demonstrating that they now succeed**